Last Updated on December 26, 2023 by Matt Greene

 These holes are all reachable in one shot if you're playing off the correct tees.

 You should look to be on or near the green on par 3's.
-Be happy with bogeys here and be sure to get on the green in one or maximum two shots.
-On long par 3's look for a safe bail out area where if you miss, you'll have an easy chip onto the green and then purposefully hit it there.
+Be happy with bogeys here and be sure to get on the green in one shot, or maximum two shots.
+On long par 3's look for a safe area to land the ball, where if you miss the green, you'll have an easy chip onto the green.
+When you identify this place, purposefully hit it there.

 Don't be a hero and go for the green if you can't reach.
-A bogey is not a bad score!
+A bogey is actually a good score.

 On longer par 4's try to be on the green in three shots.
 For example on a 450 yard par 4: